Birth & Postpartum Doula | Newborn Care Specialist

-I am a DONA-trained birth doula with many years' experience and interest in sexual and reproductive health, social and behavior change, health literacy, violence prevention, intercultural training, and gender and racial equity.
+I am a DONA-certified Birth Doula with a history of experience and interest in sexual and reproductive health, social and behavior change, health literacy, violence prevention, intercultural training, and gender and racial equity.

-My interest in birth work grew during my undergraduate years, beginning when I saw a documentary about birth in the United States.
-After I graduated, I served as a Peace Corps volunteer in the Republic of Mozambique for two years.
+My initial interest in birth work began in my undergraduate years when I saw a documentary about birth in the United States.
+After I graduated, I was a Peace Corps volunteer in the Republic of Mozambique for two years.
 There, I was a health volunteer working primarily in HIV prevention, education, and management, and I also did some malaria prevention.
-During my service, I had the accidental experience of assisting a birth, and the event led me to consider a career in midwifery.
-Instead, I chose to pursue a Master of Arts in the international sphere.
+During my service, I had the accidental experience of assisting a birth, and the event briefly made me briefly consider a career in midwifery.
+Instead, I pursued a Master of Arts in the international sphere.

-Though I enjoy working internationally, I greatly missed working interpersonally and disseminating information to help improve health outcomes.
-I am excited to return to the realm of birthwork, because much like in my Peace Corps service, I find that the birth doula serves an essential role in supporting holistic health by assisting people as they navigate choices, information, and physical and emotional feelings.
-I value being able engage in intimate conversations about health options and resources, and respond to holistic health questions and concerns.
+Though I enjoy working internationally, I have happily turned back to my interest in birth as I greatly missed working interpersonally and disseminating information that may improve health outcomes.
+Much like in my Peace Corps service, I find that the Birth Doula role is essential for supporting health by assisting people as they navigate choices, information, and physical and emotional feelings.
+I value being able engage in intimate conversations about health and responding to questions and/or rumors that a person may or may not feel comfortable asking in a physician’s office.

 Eu falo português (I speak Portuguese).